reveal/revealjs.com/src/react.md

 If you want to create a presentation entirely in React (which you can), then make the Reveal slide deck container (div with `class="reveal"`) the `#root` of your React App.
 The simplest way is to replace the root `div` in the project's `index.html` with the slide deck container (with contents) and then just add `id="root"` to the container.

-Using the example above, you would replace:
+Using the example above, you would replace

 ```html
 <div id="root"></div>
 ```

-with:
+inside `index.html` with

 ```html
 <div id="root" class="reveal">